Leprosy Research Institute

 • Country: Ghana

-The primary research question is: how can persons affected by leprosy support early case detection and DMDI in rural settings, specifically in the Upper West Region of Ghana?
+Aim: The primary research question of the project was: How can persons affected by leprosy support early case detection and DMDI in rural settings, specifically in the Upper West Region of Ghana?

 The role of persons affected as agents of change in their community: leprosy peer mentors to support case detection, DMDI and stigma reduction.